lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 ### plotting histograms for all numeric variables

-First let's grab some data and load some packages we'll need:
+First let's grab some data and load the `tidyverse`:

 ```R
 library(tidyverse)